peter-mount/wgrib2/README.md

 # Architectures

-This is a multiarch image so you can simply use this container on either amd64 or arm64 based servers.
+This is intended to be a multiarch image so you can simply use this container on either amd64 or arm64 based servers.

+However currently only amd64 is supported until I figure out why configure doesn't work on arm64v6